Candela Obscura: Series

 The series takes place in the Fairelands, a coastal valley found in the country of Hale, which is plagued by several types of magical horrors that bleed in the world through thinnings of The Flare, a boundary that separates the different realms that comprise this universe.
 After a cold wave, named the Shiver, hits the region, Hale is attacked by the Otherwhere, who wish to seize their resources.
-Following a six-year conflict, Hale ended up winning the war thanks to new military equipment created after the invention of the electricity.
+Following a six-year conflict, Hale ended up winning the war thanks to new military equipment created after the invention of electricity.
 In 1907, the city of Newfaire is enjoying a period of prosperity, but mysteries that threaten the newfound peace lie under the city, in the ruins of the dead civilization that inhabited Oldfaire.
 A secret order, Candela Obscura, has dedicated centuries to the study and containment of these phenomena, which are examined by different circles of investigators guided by a Lightkeeper.

 Each chapter is standalone from each other and feature different casts.
 During the first chapter, an inexperienced group of investigators, guided by Lightkeeper O'Neill, form the Circle of the Vassal and the Veil to investigate a new phenomenon in the district of the Steel.

 Production and format

 The concept for the game was created by Critical Role cast member Taliesin Jaffe and Chris Lockey, while the series was directed by Steve Failows and produced by Failows and Maxwell James.
 Development began before the COVID-19 pandemic, but was paused during lockdown.
-The series is divided in chapters, representing various story arcs guided by different game masters and composed by several episodes, which will each feature a distinct investigation.
+The series is divided in chapters, representing various story arcs guided by different game masters and composed of several episodes, which will each feature a distinct investigation.
 Chapters one to four are composed of three standalone episodes each.
 Jaffe, as the Lightkeeper, appears briefly at the start of each episode to provide a prologue.